Water transport in Bangkok: the Express boat, taxi, cost, routes

 However, it is convenient to hire a boat in time for a stroll along the chaophraya river, instead of buying a round.
 Of course, here too it is necessary to bargain, and, of course, advantageous that the trip will happen if you are some people.

-Boats on the chaophraya river
+Shuttle boats on the chaophraya river

 The fare depending on the type of boat and the distance from 10 to 40 baht, you pay the conductor on Board or on the pier at the box office.
 Tell the conductor where you want to go, and it will tell you the cost, and then makes sure to drop you off in the right place.
-And yet, in peak hours the boats are quite crowded, so be prepared for a small crowd.
+And yet, in peak hours the boats are quite crowded, so be prepared for a stampede.

 The important stop:

 - Sathorn (Taksin) – stop here is absolutely all boats, and this is the only place where you can take the subway to Silom Line of the Bangkok metro.

 - N9 (Tha Chang) and Maharaj Pier – the pier near the Grand Royal Palace of Bangkok and temple of the morning dawn (Wat Arun)